Phase Transitions of the Maximum Likelihood Estimates in the $p$-Spin Curie-Weiss Model

 \end{itemize} These points are especially interesting, because, as we will see in a moment, here the average magnetization has fluctuations of order $N^{\frac{1}{4}}$ and a non-Gaussian limiting distribution.

-The plots in Figure \ref{fig:example_I} and Figure \ref{fig:example_II} show instances of the different cases described above: Figure \ref{fig:example_I}(a) shows the plot of the function $H_{\beta, h, p}$ at the $4$-regular point $(\beta, h)=(0.2, 0.1)$, and Figure \ref{fig:example_I}(b) shows the plot of the function $H_{\beta, h, p}$ at the $4$-special point $(\beta, h)=(0.3333,0.40997)$.
-On the other hand, Figure \ref{fig:example_II}(a) shows the plot of the function $H_{\beta, h, p}$ at the $3$-critical point $(\beta, h)=(0.57, 0.12159)$, which has two global maximizers, and Figure \ref{fig:example_II}(b) shows the plot of the function at the $4$-strongly critical point $(\beta, h)=(0.688, 0)$, where the function $H_{\beta, h, p}$ has three global maximizers.
-In fact, recalling that $\cR_p$ denotes the set of all $p$-regular points and $\sC_p^+$ the set of points $(\beta, p)$ where $H_{\beta, h, p}$ has exactly two maximizers, the discussion above can be summarized as follows:
+Note that, on recalling that $\cR_p$ denotes the set of all $p$-regular points and $\sC_p^+$ the set of points $(\beta, p)$ where $H_{\beta, h, p}$ has exactly two maximizers, the discussion above can be summarized as follows:

 Figure \ref{figure:ordering1} and Figure \ref{figure:ordering2} illustrates this decomposition of the parameter space for $p=4$ and $p=5$, respectively.